UjjwalPandey/Round-the-world-Trip/README.md

 It shouldn't use more than `250MB of memory`. (basically, it should run with the -Xmx 250m command)

-The program will be `tested on a regular work laptop`.
+The program will be `tested on a regular laptop`.

 **Input**